tonyynot/anthernet/_posts/2015-05-21-collection-of-quotes.md

 "It always takes longer than you expect, even when you take into account Hofstadter's Law." -Hofstadter's Law

+"Everybody has a testing environment.
+Some people are lucky enough to have a totally separate environment to run production in." -Unknown

 "Whatever you do in life, surround yourself with smart people who'll argue with you." -John Wooden

 "Innovation is like climbing a mountain.
 Most teams fail because they pick the wrong mountain to climb" -Sebastian Thrun